-This week in our #ThriftyThursday series, we have another credit card-linked cashback app for you with Payce.
+In our weekly #ThriftyThursday series, we talk about stacking and using apps to earn more.
+This time we have another credit card-linked cashback app for you with Payce.
 I have a love/hate relationship with Payce, but it has brought me free money, which I certainly love.

 What is Payce